 DEFENSE DAWG BONE: GEORGIA

-SPECIAL TEAMS DAWG: GEORGIA
+SPECIAL TEAMS DAWG BONE: GEORGIA

-COACHING DAWG BONE: GEORGIA
+COACHING DAWG BONE: TIE

 OVERALL DAWG BONE: GEORGIA